giannilmbd/dynare/doc/manual/source/the-model-file.rst

    associated equation is not part of the auxiliary model but all the components (the variables on the right hand-side) must be defined in the auxiliary model.
-Next, the following line declares the name of the auxilary variable that will appear in the error correction term, this variable contains only the non stationary components of the target::
+Next, the following line declares the name of the auxiliary variable that will appear in the error correction term, this variable contains only the non-stationary components of the target::

      auxname_target_nonstationary NAME ;